AGM 2007

 William Tell from Roadwater |

-needs to be heaped on Mo for her vision and hard work, and a special mention must go to Bill Tindall
+to be heaped on Mo for her vision and hard work, and a special mention must go to Bill Tindall for his

 'Merry Wives of Windsor' - Summer Tour 2007